 - There are so many major tourist attractions in the city that you may feel like getting off the beaten track and seeing something a little more esoteric.
 If so, the Museu del Calcat, or shoe museum, is the perfect spot.
 The museum showcases the cobbler’s craft from Roman times to the modern day.

 - The catamaran Orsom is moored at the port of Barcelona and is a great way to escape the city to the sea or to parts of the Costa Brava.
 Jazz cruises set out in the evenings.
 To book, just head to the port at the bottom of Las Ramblas.

 - As with most major tourist attractions, it’s best to visit the Sagrada Familia in the very early morning if you want to avoid the crowds.
-More than one million people come here every year, so unless you enjoy being jostled, arrive first thing in the morning to see it in (relative) peace and quiet.
+Millions of people come here every year, so unless you enjoy being jostled, arrive first thing in the morning to see it in relative peace and quiet.

 - For a more relaxed enjoyment of a Gaudi masterpiece, head for the Parc Guell.
 Buses stop right outside, or you can take a short walk from the metro.
 The Unesco site is filled with Gaudi’s stunning sculptures, but there is plenty of room just to sit back and enjoy the views of the city.

 - If you want to visit the beaches of Barcelona, the closest to the city centre is Barceloneta.
 However, this is, understandably, extremely busy.
 A short bus ride away is Nova Icaria, near to the Olympic marina.
 As well as the beach are bars and restaurants – but again it is almost always full.
 To experience the sea in a bit more solitude, take a train to the north (local custom has it that the beaches to the north attract a higher class of visitor) and stop at Ocata, where you'll find a long sandy beach with plenty of space and beautifully clean water.